-(a) these are people who, under stress, will collect data
+(a) These people who, under stress, will predominately collect data

-(b) having too many people in a team who act in the same way means there’s no challenge to the status quo.
+(b) Too many team members act the same way means there’s no challenge to the status quo.

-(c) with no challenge to the status quo, behaviours (positive or negative) will be reinforced and change will occur very slowly, if at all.
+(c) with no challenge to the status quo, Fact Finders will reinforce behaviours (positive or negative).
+The change will occur very slowly, if at all.

 A summary of their communication style and sense of time is described below:

 - Fall into the trap of “analysis” paralysis.
 We’ve repeatedly proven this with our clients by running interactive exercises with the team.

 - Find it difficult to deal with intangibles.
 Their sense of time is based on the past to build the future.
 Innovation is often based on intangibles.

 - Struggle to align with the business plan